DS4PS/ds4ps.github.io/resources-prog-eval.md

 ---
 layout: page
-title: Resources
+title: Program Evaluation Resources
-permalink: /resources/
+permalink: /prog-eval-resources/
 ---

-## Data Science Resources
+## Resources for Program Evaluation Classes in R

 Resources for those that want to leverage data science tools for work in government and nonprofits.